songwutmee/songwutmee/README.md

 # 👋 Hi, I'm Songwut Meesema

-Unity developer with a growing interest in shaders and tech art.
+Game developer with a growing interest in shaders and tech art.
 I like building systems that feel good to work with, and visuals that have a reason behind them.
 Grew up on story-heavy TRPGs.
 Probably explains a lot.